 The logistic regression is a statistical tool used in predicting categorical placement in a dependent variable or the probability of category membership on a dependent variable based on multiple independent variables.
 The independent variables can be either dichotomous (i.e., binary) or continuous (i.e., interval or ratio in scale).
 Logistic regression allows for two categories of the dependent or outcome variable (categories such as 0, 1 or -1, 0).
 The logistic regression uses maximum likelihood estimation to evaluate the probability of categorical membership.
 The logistic regression does necessitate careful consideration of the sample size and examination for outlying cases.
 Like other data analysis procedures, initial data analysis should be thorough and include careful univariate, bivariate, and multivariate assessment.
 Specifically, multicollinearity should be evaluated with simple correlations among the independent variables.
-Logistic regression is often considered an attractive analysis because it does not assume normality, linearity, or homoscedasticity.
 Logistic regression does have assumptions, such as the assumption of independence among the dependent variable choices.
 This assumption states that the choice of or membership in one category is not related to the choice or membership of another category (i.e., the dependent variable).
 The assumption of independence can be tested with the Hausman-McFadden test (Hoffmann, 2003).

 Suppose we have n independent observation with p explanatory variables.
 The qualitative response variable has k categories.
 To construct the logits in the logistic case one of the categories is considered the base level and the other logits constructed relative to it.
 Any category can be taken as the base level, we shall take category k as the base level in our description of the method.
 Since there is no ordering, it is apparent that any category may be labeled k.
-Let π_j denote the probability of an observation falling in the j^{th} category (Chattefuee and Hadi, 2006).
-To obtain the relationship between this probability and the p explanatory variables, $X_1, X_2, ..., X_p$.
+Let $\pi_i$ denote the probability of an observation falling in the jth category (Chattefuee and Hadi, 2006).
+To obtain the relationship between this probability and the p explanatory variables, $X_1, X_2, ..., X_p$ .
 The logistic regression model is expressed as